-A marketplace facilitator is considered the retailer of each marketplace-facilitated sale it makes and is liable for collecting and remitting the sales and use tax on all such sales.
+A marketplace facilitator engaged in business in North Carolina is considered the retailer of each marketplace-facilitated sale it makes and is liable for collecting and remitting the sales and use tax on all such sales.
 A marketplace facilitator is required to comply with the same requirements and procedures as all other retailers.
-The remote marketplace facilitator threshold only applies to marketplace facilitators who are not engaged in business in North Carolina.
+The remote marketplace facilitator threshold only applies to marketplace facilitators who are not otherwise engaged in business in North Carolina.
 A marketplace facilitator is required to collect and remit sales tax regardless of whether a marketplace seller for whom it makes a marketplace-facilitated sale meets any of the following conditions: